UBC-FRESH/nemora/docs/howto/sampling.md

   stand generators can report provenance.
 Use `nemora.synthforest.helpers.bootstrap_payload(result)` to obtain both the stacked array and a `pandas.DataFrame` with metadata attached in `frame.attrs["nemora_bootstrap"]`.
+  Prefer the CLI helper (`nemora sampling-describe-bootstrap <stand-table.csv>`) when you want to preview metadata from an existing stand table or emit JSON for automation.
 - **Simulations** can persist the entire `BootstrapResult` (including RNG seed) to regenerate uncertainty studies or re-run Monte Carlo workflows deterministically.
 - **Ingest + benchmarking notebooks** should write the stacked output to Parquet so future steps can